divisionbyz0rro/Infiniscryption/DefaultRenderers/README.md

 ## How to use

 **I'm installing this because it sounds like fun!** You need to install this, start the game, then edit the config file to set the "RendererAlwaysActive" flag to True.
+You then need a way for out-of-temple mods to appear in your game; the Pack Manger mod can help to some degree, but you need to set the `CrossOverAllPacks` config setting in that mod to `true` in order to get what you're looking for.

 **I've made a custom card that I want to render in its native form.** You need to make this mod a dependency for your mod.
 Then, add an extension property with the ID `"Renderer.OverrideTemple"` to your card, where the value of that property is the temple you want the card to render as.